-White feathers uncurled from beneath Fleur's skin, pearl-white wings spread across the glade above the wild garlic.
+White feathers uncurled from beneath Fleur's skin, pearl-bright wings spread across the glade above the wild garlic.
 The forest shuddered and darkened, her tune turned soft and haunting, slipping through his skin and coiling round his heart.

 The bottom dropped out of Harry's stomach.
 'I'm never going to forget seeing,' he whispered.

 She laughed and the corner of her lips curved into a little smirk.
 'I know.'
 She spun back 'round and the wings slid beneath her skin.
 'Just in case you were thinking about trying to wriggle out of our ten year deal.'